Exact Solutions for the NP-hard Wasserstein Barycenter Problem using a Doubly Nonnegative Relaxation and a Splitting Method: Conclusion

 As for future research, we want to better understand the theoretical reasons for the positive duality gaps and find more classes of problems where this occurs.
 Does the lack of gaps correspond to large volumes for the normal cones at points on the boundary of the feasible set?
 In addition, we want to understand what happens under small perturbations to problems with duality gaps, i.e.,~if the gaps can be closed with perturbations.

-Finally, we are gathering data about airports in North America by state and province \href{https://ourairports.com/continents/NA/} {ourairports.com/continents/NA/}.
+Finally, we are gathering data about airports in North America by state and province in URL: \href{https://ourairports.com/continents/NA/} {ourairports.com/continents/NA/}.
 We plan on solving the problem of finding the best hub in each state (or province) in order to find the location for the best hub for the country.

 {\bf Acknowledgment} The authors would like to thank Jiahui (Jeffrey) Cheng for his contributions to the work in this paper.
-The joint research continued from the work jointly started that resulted in Mr Cheng's Master's thesis~\cite{JeffCheng:23}.
-(University of Waterloo, 2023-05-04).
-The authors have relied on results from the Masters thesis with \href{https://uwspace.uwaterloo.ca/handle/10012/19416} {link at University of Waterloo}.
+This joint research continued from the work jointly started that resulted in Mr Cheng's Master's thesis~\cite{JeffCheng:23}.
 The content and codes in this paper have changed.
+The authors would also like to thank Walaa M. Moursi for her contributions as a joint supervisor for Jeffrey Cheng and for her work in an early version of this paper.